How to Thin Oil Based Polyurethane: Expert Tips and Solutions

 Can I use water to thin oil-based polyurethane?

-No—use mineral spirits or a similar solvent instead, as water can cause the finish to become milky and ineffective.
+Avoid using water; instead, opt for mineral spirits or a similar solvent, as water can make the finish milky and ineffective.

 How can I tell if I’ve thinned the polyurethane correctly?